cf73/idisaved2/content/collections/practics/ahn-sang-soo-calendar-page.md

         content:
           -
             type: text
-            text: "I embraced the project as an opportunity\_to link my sabbatical interests—reflecting on my design/teaching/theory work—with a creative experience.
-Questions were: How to create a verbivisual text to express the process and theory for making this page?
+            text: "He embraced the project as an opportunity\_to link my sabbatical interests—reflecting on his design/teaching/theory work—with a creative experience.
+Questions for Tom were: How to create a verbivisual text to express the process and theory for making this page?
 How to use visual form as content to create a visual “text”?
 How to apply systems to confront indeterminacy, to collect and organize parts into a whole for\_their relational significance?"
     type: text
     enabled: true
   -